idiazroncero/eleventy-netlify-boilerplate/README.md

 It is itself a fork of [eleventy-netlify-boilerplate](https://github.com/danurbanowicz/eleventy-netlify-boilerplate).

 It uses gulp for asset handling, especially image handling (resize / minify).
-This could and should be moved into Eleventy's own build system in the future.
+This could and should be moved into Eleventy's own build system in the future (see issue [117](https://github.com/11ty/eleventy/issues/117)).

 For the front-end, it depends on [huesos](https://www.npmjs.com/package/huesos), a custom SCSS framework.
 The framework configuration overrides are handled on  `/src/assets/scss/_config.scss`.